finos/datahelix/docs/GettingStarted/CreatingAProfile.md

     - [Presentational Constraints](../PresentationalConstraints.md) - used by output serialisers where
      string output is required

-Rules are defined as an array of constraint objects and can be defined with or without a description:
+Rules are defined as an array of constraint objects and are defined with a description:

 ```
     "rules": [